Public Interest Loan Repayment Assistance Program I (PILRAP-I) - For Graduates from the Class of 2007 and Before

 Loan Forgiveness & Loan Repayment to WCL

-Graduates accepted by the program must work in qualifying employment for the calendar year covered by the PILRAP Award to obtain forgiveness for the award.
+The money given to program participants is in the form of a loan, which is then forgiven at the end of the calendar year.
+Participants must work in qualifying employment for the calendar year covered by the PILRAP Award to obtain forgiveness for the award.

 If the recipient works for less than one year in qualifying employment, then he or she must inform the Financial Aid Office within thirty (30) days of the change in employment.
 The recipient must then repay the portion of the award that corresponds to any period of time during the year in which the recipient did not maintain qualifying employment.
 The repayment must be made within that same year.